-For example, PHP is designed to be embedded into HTML documents.
-This makes it particularly useful for building websites and web applications.
+- Website and application development: Hypertext Preprocessor (PHP) is designed to be embedded into hypertext markup language (HTML) documents, which is particularly useful for building websites and web applications.

 Popular Web Languages

-Due to a combination of requirements, popularity, and historical accident, certain programming languages have become especially associated with web development, rather than with desktop applications.
+Due to a combination of requirements, popularity, and the unique configuration of the internet, certain programming languages have become especially associated with web development rather than desktop applications.

 Such programming languages fall into two broad categories:

-- Client-Side languages: Files written in client-side languages are sent directly to web browsers, which interpret the files and display the content to the end-user of a website.
+- Client-side languages: Files written in client-side languages are sent directly to web browsers, which interpret the files and display the content to a website’s end-user.

-- Server-Side languages: Server-side languages are programming languages that are used to build web applications that run on the server (the computer that hosts the website, not the computer of the person visiting it).
+- Server-side languages: These are programming languages used to build web applications that run on the server (the computer that hosts the website, not the computer of the person visiting it).

-CSS provides a set of detailed instructions to the browser (or a printer) about how the content of an HTML document should be displayed.
-CSS includes details like font declarations, sizing, color, on-page placements, and layering precedence.
+- Cascading style sheets (CSS): This provides a set of detailed instructions to the browser (or a printer) about how the content of an HTML document should be displayed.
+CSS includes font declarations, sizing, color, on-page placements, and layering precedence.

 - Express.js, a Node.js-based web application framework